Cyr-dcx/Cyr-dcx/README.md

 ### Hi there 👋
-- ⚡ Recently graduated as Machine Learning Engeneer, I am looking for the next opportunity
+- ⚡ Recently graduated as Machine Learning Engineer, I am looking for the next opportunity
 - 😄 My last job : data scientist at RATP group

 <!--